 The recently passed Paycheck Protection Program (PPP) Flexibility Act has loosened some restrictions around PPP loan forgiveness – check out our guide to the PPP Flexibility Act for more details.

 How do I apply for an SBA PPP Loan?

 SBA-approved lenders – and some other financing providers – are now accepting applications for SBA PPP loans.
-OnDeck is participating in the program and facilitating PPP loans – learn more about how to apply for a PPP loan here.
+Learn more about on the SBA website.

 OnDeck is here to support small businesses – check out our COVID-19 Resource Hub for more helpful information for small businesses impacted by COVID-19.

 *This article has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for health, tax, legal or accounting advice.
 You should consult your own health professionals or tax, legal and accounting advisors before implementing any business changes.